PyStaDa/Battleship/README.md

 ## RESTful API

 The API is modeled after http://tools.ietf.org/html/rfc6570 .
-The result can be directly used in the [1][falcon web framework].
+The result can be directly used with the falcon framework http://falcon.readthedocs.org.

+### Resources

+* `/api/v1/`

 ## Goals